grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 # Plan your role-based access control rollout strategy

-An RBAC rollout strategy includes the planning and the decisions you make prior to assigning RBAC roles to user and teams.
+An RBAC rollout strategy helps you determine _how_ you want to implement RBAC prior to assigning RBAC roles to users and teams.

 Your rollout strategy should help you answer the following questions:

 - Should I assign basic roles to users, or should I assign fixed roles or custom roles to users?
 - When should I create custom roles?
-- To what entities should I apply fixed and custom roles?
+- To which entities should I apply fixed and custom roles?
 Should I apply them to users, teams, or to basic roles?
 - How do I roll out permissions in a way that makes them easy to manage?
-- What options do I have when assigning roles?
+- Which approach should I use when assigning roles?
+Should I use the Grafana UI, provisioning, or the API?

 ## Review basic role and fixed role definitions

 As a first step in determining your permissions rollout strategy, we recommend that you become familiar with basic role and fixed role defintions.
 In addition to assigning fixed roles to any user and team, you can also assign fixed roles to basic roles and custom roles.
 This flexibilty means that there are many combinations of fixed role assignments for you to consider.
 If you have a large number of Grafana users and teams, we recommend that you make a list of which fixed roles you might want to use.

-To learn more about basic roles and fixed role, refer to the following documentation:
+To learn more about basic roles and fixed roles, refer to the following documentation:

 - [Basic role definitions]({{< relref "./basic-role-definitions.md" >}})
 - [Fixed role definitions]({{< relref "./rbac-fixed-role-definitions.md" >}})